Job offersmore »

 Exchange ratesmore »

 Kenya: Crowdfunded solar systems for Bondet FarmKenyan flower farm Bondet Farm is planning to put its 35 ha greenhouse under solar energy.
-The costs to realize this project is 144,000 euro and will be financed through the crowdinvesting platform of ecoligo, a solar utility that provides low-cost solar energy to businesses in emerging markets.
+The costs to realize this project is 144,000 euro and will be financed through the crowdinvesting platform of ecoligo.
+The project is owned and operated by Ariya Leasing.
 Earlier this year, ecoligo raised a total of 260,000 euro to supply another Kenyan flower farm, Penta Flowers, with a total of 198 kWp of solar electricity.
+This project is also owned and operated by Ariya Leasing.

 One on-roof solar power system that will provide 50 kWp for cooling and offices.
 And another free-standing solar system that will provide 68.9 kWp for water pumps for the irrigation of greenhouses.